Whole-House Filtration · La Presa, CA

 La Presa water

 La Presa is unincorporated East County between Spring Valley and Bonita, and the municipal water reaching homes along Sweetwater Road and the Skyline Hills area sits in the hard to very hard range that characterizes this entire inland corridor.
-The 1960s-90s housing stock here has been on untreated water long enough that water heater replacement cycles are running short and scale on fixtures is a normal background condition.
+The older housing stock here has been on untreated water long enough that water heater replacement cycles are running short and scale on fixtures is a normal background condition.
 A whole-house system on medical-grade stainless steel tanks treats every tap at the point of entry, addressing hardness, chloramines, and sediment before the water reaches any appliance or fixture.

 • Free in-home water test to identify exactly what is in your tap water